ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 maintening a test suite for the guarantees covered by those types?

-In the case of Clojure vs Haskell specifically (both of which have immutable data, namespacing, explicit side-effects), both approaches seem empirically equivalent in my experience, so I favor the one that is objectively "smaller" (fewer abstractions, smaller context).
+In the case of Clojure vs Haskell specifically (both of which have immutable data, namespacing, explicit side-effects, static name resolution), both approaches seem empirically equivalent in my experience, so I favor the one that is objectively "smaller" (fewer abstractions, smaller context).

 You can always compare Clojure to Java/C++ and Haskell to JavaScript/Python, and they would come out obviously winning.